Updated for 2024

 But if you’ve never done this before or even if it’s been a while, this post will save you a lot of time clicking around.

-Below you’ll find a step by step guide to quickly set up a new email address in Google GSuite that is optimized for cold emailing.
+Below you’ll find a step by step guide to quickly set up a new email address in Google Workspace that is optimized for cold emailing.

 This post follows the path of keeping the domain associated to an existing Gsuite account with a domain purchased on GoDaddy.
 If you want to keep this really simple, purchase your domain from Google.